-Peer pressure can be very powerful as a young person establishes their identity and rebels against their parents.
+Peer pressure can be very powerful as a young person establishes their identity and rebel against their parents.

 This exploration could involve ignoring their well-being, exhibiting risky behaviour and endangering others.
 Their vulnerability and distorted thoughts about themselves all contribute to their new addiction.